Homeowners Insurance After a Cancellation

-Homeowners in California have struggled with such changes in recent years as many home insurance companies have attempted to void and refuse coverage in areas prone to wildfires or other natural disasters.
+Homeowners in California and Florida have struggled with such changes in recent years as many home insurance companies have attempted to void and refuse coverage in areas prone to wildfires or other natural disasters.

 Your personal profile has an impact on whether or not an insurance company wants to provide coverage.
 Essentially, if the risk that you represent is too great to make financial sense, your insurer is not likely to renew your policy.